songbihai/VideoDecoder/README.md

 iOS platform video hard decoding, support h264, h265

+Using VideoDecoder requires you to handle threads yourself

 ### Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.